elastic/rally/docs/track.rst

 With the operation ``cluster-health`` you can execute the `cluster health API <https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-health.html>`_.
 It supports the following properties:

 * ``request-params`` (optional): A structure containing any request parameters that are allowed by the cluster health API.
+Rally will not attempt to serialize the parameters and pass them as is.
+Always use "true" / "false" strings for boolean parameters (see example below).
 * ``index`` (optional): The name of the index that should be used to check.

 The ``cluster-health`` operation will check whether the expected cluster health and will report a failure if this is not the case.
 Use ``--on-error`` on the command line to control Rally's behavior in case of such failures.